hirosystems/docs/docs/example-apps/overview.md

 ---
-id: example-apps
+title: Overview
-title: Example apps
+sidebar_nav: example-apps
 ---

-import NodeLTS from './includes/\_node-lts-version.mdx';
+import NodeLTS from '../includes/\_node-lts-version.mdx';

 The example apps provided in this section demonstrate key features of the Stacks blockchain, including connecting to the wallet, reading on-chain values, creating transactions, and interacting with the web wallet.